 Ballot Instruction Phase (1996–2000)

-The Ballot Instruction Phase (1996–2000) forms part of the modern congressional rotation reform sequence that followed the judicial foreclosure of state-enacted congressional term limits in U.S. Term Limits, Inc. v.
+The Ballot Instruction Phase (1996–2000) represents the indirect (informational) branch of the state-administered pathway for congressional term limits that followed the judicial foreclosure of state-enacted congressional term limits in U.S. Term Limits, Inc. v.
 Thornton (1995).
+These measures operated as Ballot-Instruction Regimes (Indirect · Informational Signaling · Office-Specific), shifting institutional design from eligibility regulation to ballot-based informational signaling.

 Place in the Congressional Rotation Sequence